 Epilepsy

 Epilepsy is a neurological disorder characterized by abnormal electrical activity in the brain.
 Contrary to common misconceptions, epilepsy does not always involve convulsions or loss of consciousness.
-It can manifest in various forms and affect people differently.
+It can occurs in various forms and affect people differently.

 Symptoms of Epilepsy